sophiagracelydia/SSB/README.md

 **Blue** – Can be touched by candidates but not by load or helping material.\
 **White** - Can be touched by candidates, load and helping material.

+## Half Group Task
+In the HGT, we were split into team of 2 in the existing team.
+Asked to complete crossing the finish line by giving solutions.

 ### GOR (Group Obstacle Race)
 This race is also called as **Snake Race**.
 I enjoyed taking part in this activity was way more than other activity.
 Since this one is a team activity and a fierce competition between the 3 teams.
 We had a team shout out called “Dil Mangae More”.
 There will be series of obstacles, we must carry the snake as a team and complete the race before the other teams.